SpiceJet flight overshoots runway at Mumbai airport; none hurt

-A SpiceJet flight from Jaipur skid and overshot the main runway while landing at the Mumbai airport amidst heavy rains on Monday, although none of the passengers were hurt in the incident, said a source privy to the matter.
+A SpiceJet flight from Jaipur skid and overshot the main runway while landing at the Mumbai airport amid heavy rains on Monday, although none of the passengers were hurt in the incident, an airline spokesperson said.

-The incident happened on Monday around 11.45 pm when the SpiceJet flight SG6237 flying from Jaipur to Mumbai skid and overshot the main runway, the source said.
+The incident occurred on Monday around 11.45 pm when the aircraft skidded and overshot the main runway, a source said.

-"A SpiceJet flight SG6237, which was coming from Jaipur to Mumbai, skid and overshot the main runway at around 11.45 pm on Monday night.
-All passengers are safe.
-The main runway has been temporarily closed," the source said.
+"On July 1, SpiceJet Boeing 737-800 aircraft operated flight SG 6237 from Jaipur to Mumbai.
+There was heavy rain in Mumbai and the aircraft, after landing, overshot the runway.
+Passengers were deplaned normally.
+There was no injury to either the passengers or the crew," the spokesperson said.

 Due to the incident, a secondary runway is in operation at the airport currently.

-Many subsequent flights have been diverted to other airports such as Ahmedabad and Bengaluru, the sources said.
+Many subsequent flights have been diverted to other airports such as Ahmedabad and Bengaluru, sources said.

 "A Korean Air flight KE655 which was coming from Seoul to Mumbai has been diverted to Ahmedabad due to the incident and bad weather conditions," the sources said.